pappasam/config/scripts/ubuntu/README.md

 # Ubuntu Scripts

 Most of these scripts will work on the latest stable versions of Ubuntu.
-Unless the script itself is also prefixed with "ubuntu", assume it can and should also be used on the latest stable version of Linux Mint.
+Unless the script itself is also prefixed with `ubuntu-`, assume it can also be used on the latest stable version of Linux Mint.

 ## Manual commands

 This section of the README describes useful programs you will need to install - or configure - manually, when the time is right.

-### Zshell as default shell
+### Default shell as zsh

-When you're ready to make zsh your default shell:
+If you would like to make zsh your default shell, migrate your `.bashrc` to `.zshrc` and run the following (one time) from your terminal:

 ```bash
 chsh -s "$(which zsh)"